 With the Collective Investment Bond, your clients can access over 1250 funds, with multiple share classes available on many of them, in our SelfSelect range.
 This allows you the scope to replicate your own pre-defined portfolios on the platform for the benefit of your clients.
-You can also access a range of packaged solutions, including WealthSelect, our risk-targeted Spectrum funds and much more.
+You can also access a range of packaged solutions, including WealthSelect, and our multi-asset portfolios, Creation, Cirilium and Generation.

 There are significant advantages of using a Bond in Trust for effective estate planning.
 One reason why bonds can be an ideal trust investment is because they are non-income producing.
 We have a wide range of trusts available to suit your clients needs.
 A number of articles and sales aids are available to support you and your clients in choosing the right trust.